 The Unitary patent (sometimes referred to as “EU patent”) is a new intellectual property right, operational as of 1 June 2023.

-The Unitary patent, once fully operational, will confer upon a European patent a unitary effect with validity in most of the member states of the European Union (namely, all member states of the EU except Croatia, Poland and Spain).
+The Unitary patent will in due course confer upon a European patent a unitary effect with validity in most of the member states of the European Union (namely, all member states of the EU except Croatia, Poland and Spain).

-The Unitary patent is to fall under the exclusive jurisdiction of a single centralised court, the Unified Patent Court, unless patent owners take action to “opt out” of the court’s jurisdiction.
+The Unitary patent falls under the exclusive jurisdiction of a single centralised court, the Unified Patent Court, unless patent owners take action to “opt out” of the court’s jurisdiction.

-In order to obtain a Unitary patent it will be necessary to follow, from the filing stage up to the grant stage, the normal procedure for obtaining a European patent, but with no need to designate the states in which patent protection is sought: a Unitary patent will, in fact, be valid in all the above-mentioned member states.
+In order to obtain a Unitary patent it is necessary to follow, from the filing stage up to the grant stage, the normal procedure for obtaining a European patent, but with no need to designate the states in which patent protection is sought: a Unitary patent is valid in all participating member states (see below).

 It will be possible to request unitary effect for the European patent within one month from its grant.

-A Unitary patent will have effect in the member states of the Enhanced cooperation on the Unitary patent that have also ratified the Agreement on a Unified Patent Court.
+A Unitary patent has effect in the member states of the Enhanced cooperation on the Unitary patent that have also ratified the Agreement on a Unified Patent Court.
 Currently, such countries are Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.

-Disputes concerning a Unitary patent will fall under the exclusive jurisdiction of the Unified Patent Court, a centralised court with main divisions in Munich and in Paris, and a third section of the central division in Milan that is to become operative by June 2024 (based on the Decision of 26 June 2023 of the court’s Administrative Committee).
-In addition, the court has local divisions in several other participating states.
-The Italian local division of the Unified Patent Court is to be in Milan.
+Disputes concerning a Unitary patent fall under the exclusive jurisdiction of the Unified Patent Court, with two sections of its central division already operative in Munich and in Paris, and a third section of the central division in Milan that is to become operative by June 2024 (based on the Decision of 26 June 2023 of the court’s Administrative Committee).
+In addition, the court has local divisions in several participating states.
+The Italian local division of the Unified Patent Court is also in Milan.